vectordotdev/vector/docs/usage/configuration/sinks/file.md

 `required` `type: string` `example: "vector-%Y-%m-%d.log"`

 File name to write events to.
 This option supports dynamic values via [Vector's template syntax][docs.configuration#template-syntax].
+See [Template Syntax](#template-syntax) for more info.

 ## How It Works